-Barclaycard has one of the better customer experience ratings, according to a 2019 J.D.
-Power study, ranking fifth among 11 leading U.S. credit card issuers.
-It scored 806 (out of 1,000), which is also the industry average.
+Barclays has decent customer experience ratings, according to a 2020 J.D.
+Power study, ranking ninth among 11 leading U.S. credit card issuers.

-The JetBlue Plus Card offers $0 fraud liability protection, which means that as long as you report any fishy business within a reasonable amount of time, you won’t be held responsible for the charges.
+The JetBlue Plus Card offers standard account security measures, including $0 fraud liability protection, which means that as long as you report any fishy business within a reasonable amount of time, you won’t be held responsible for the charges.

 JetBlue Plus Card’s Fees

 Most of this card’s fees are in line with other cards of its type.
-There’s a 50-cent minimum interest charge, which is not that common among credit cards of this type.
+There’s a 50-cent minimum interest charge if you owe interest, which is not that common among credit cards of this type.

 Also note that the card charges no foreign transaction fees.
-JetBlue flies to a few overseas destinations, including London starting in 2021, so it’s nice to know that if you take one of these routes, you won’t have to worry about extra fees.
+JetBlue flies to a few overseas destinations, so it’s nice to know that if you take one of these routes, you won’t have to worry about extra fees.